AgoraIO-Usecase/AgoraChat-rn/README.md

 When the default chat bubble cannot meet the custom requirements, you can design the style of the chat bubble yourself.

-Suppose `MessageBubbleList` is your custom chat bubble list component.
+Suppose `MessageBubbleList` is a custom chat bubble list component.

 ```typescript
 import type { MessageBubbleListProps } from '../fragments/MessageBubbleList';